eeue56/take-home/README.md

 # take-home

 take-home is the world's first open-source project with all parts of the stack written in only Elm.
 The server-side code is Elm.
 The stylesheets are Elm.
 The client-side code is Elm.There's even a branch which shows how the build tools could be in Elm.
+We went all out to write as much as we could in Elm!

 # Interesting parts

+There's a lot in this project to take in.
+These are the important parts to look at!

 ## Support summary